 - use of instructional technology.

-After an intensive study of current literature in the field of composition and rhetoric, students learn practical, hands-on approaches to the teaching of writing with special emphases on assignment design, peer conferences, and effective feedback.
+After an intensive study of current literature in the field of composition and rhetoric, students learn practical, hands-on approaches to the facilitation of writing with special emphasis on assignment design, peer conferences, and effective feedback.
 Emphasizing interdisciplinary collaboration, the course invites experts from across the university to teach topics such as strategies for guiding peers in library and database research, including the location, evaluation, proper use and citation of research materials, the introductory use of instructional technology, and working effectively with faculty.
 Fellows also receive ongoing training through regular meetings and workshops.

 Benefits for Students